arborchat/arborchat/specifications/forest.md

 ### Common Structure

-All node types are signed and hashed with their data laid out in a specific order in memory.
-The procedure for constructing the memory layout used for hashing and signing is as follows:
+All node types are signed and hashed with their data laid out in a specific order on the wire.
+The procedure for constructing the layout used for hashing and signing is as follows:

 Determine the values of these fields: